theforeman/kafo/README.md

 By default kafo logs every run to a separate file in /var/log/kafo.
 You probably want to put your installation logs alongside with other logs of your application.
-That's why kafo has its own configuration file in which you can tune details like this.
+That's why kafo has its own configuration file in which you can tune details like these.

-In order to do that create a configuration file in config/kafo.yaml.
+In order to do that, create a configuration file under config/kafo.yaml.
 You can use config/kafo.yaml.example as a template.
 If config/kafo.yaml does not exist default values will be used.

 As a developer you can appreciate more verbose log.
-You can set debug level in config/kafo.yml.
+You can set a debug level in config/kafo.yml.
 Also you can change a user or group that will own the log file.
-This is usefull if your installer requires to be run under root but you want the logs to be readable by specific users.
+This is usefull if your installer requires to be run as root but you want the logs to be readable by specific users.

 ## System checks

-When you want to make sure that user has some software installed or has the right version you can write a simple script and put it into checks directory.
+When you want to make sure that a user has a certain software installed or has the right version you can write a simple script and put it into the checks directory.
-All files found there will be executed and if any of these exits with an non-zero exit code, kafo won't execute puppet but print an error message `Your system does not meet configuration criteria.`
+All files found there will be executed and if any of these exits with an non-zero exit code, kafo won't execute puppet but only print an error message `Your system does not meet configuration criteria.`

 Everything on STDOUT and STDERR is logged in error level.